eid-privacy/eid-privacy.github.io/_posts/2025-12-15-docknetwork-crypto-library.md

 Our goal with the innosuisse grant has been to create a usable, understandable, fast, and short algorithm for anonymized, unlinkable proofs of attributes in a verifiable credential.

-To avoid reinventing the wheel, early on, we looked for an open source library where we could contribute our findings to.
+To avoid reinventing the wheel, early on, we looked for an open-source library to which we could contribute our findings.
-However, finding such a library wasn't straight forward!
+However, finding such a library wasn't straightforward!

 # The Problem

 The open-source ecosystem for privacy-preserving identity is fragmented:

-- **Competing standards** pull resources in different directions (W3C VC, SD-JWT, mDL)
+- **Competing standards** pull the community in different directions (W3C VC, SD-JWT, mDL)
-- **Maintenance/ Abandon** Rapid evolution leaves many libraries abandoned
+- **Maintenance/Abandonment** Rapid evolution leaves many libraries abandoned
-- **Security/ Trust** Cryptographic libraries require lots of auditing to be trusted in production applications
+- **Security/Trust** Cryptographic libraries require lots of auditing to be trusted in production applications
 - **High Complexity** makes it hard for contributors to join

 # Approach
-We started our search for a good library that implements what we needed, and for that search we focused on the cryptographic primitives, being the area we wanted to contribute the most.
+We started our search for a good library that implements what we needed, focusing on the cryptographic primitives, as this was the area we wanted to contribute to the most.

 After evaluating many options, one library stood out: **Dock Network's crypto library** ([github.com/docknetwork/crypto](https://github.com/docknetwork/crypto)).

-The library was created and open-sourced by [dock.io](https://www.dock.io/); a digital identity startup, and Currently maintained by their lead cryptographer [Lovesh Harchandani](https://github.com/lovesh)
+The library was created and open-sourced by [dock.io](https://www.dock.io/), a digital identity startup, and is currently maintained by their lead cryptographer [Lovesh Harchandani](https://github.com/lovesh)

 # Why We Chose Dock